bobdavies2000/OpenCVB/README.md

 ======================================

-OpenCVB is a WinForms application and most of the algorithms were written using Microsoft's managed code but C++ any Python examples are provided as well.
+OpenCVB is a WinForms application and most of the algorithms were written using Microsoft's managed code but C++ and Python examples are provided as well.
 Python examples don’t require a VB.Net wrapper.
-There are several VB.Net examples that demonstrate how to move images to Python and get them back into the OpenCVB user interface (see AddWeighted_Trackbar_PS.py as an example that is only a few lines of code.)
+There are several VB.Net examples that demonstrate how to move images to Python and get results back into the OpenCVB user interface (see AddWeighted_Trackbar_PS.py as an example that is only a few lines of code.)